that has never been explained is what actually started the Revolutionary

 information quiet.)
 So the Hessian mercenaries came to America expecting

 a war.
-Since there was no war and they had no money they started a war.
+Since there was no war and many of them had no money they started a war.
 This is really how the Revolutionary War got started.

 The Hessian troops started